UJT - Uni Junction Transistor

 Operation / Working of UJT

-When the voltage between the emitter and Base 1 is zero, the Uni Junction Transistor did not conduct and so the N-Type bar act as resistor.
+When the voltage between the emitter and Base 1 is zero, the Uni Junction Transistor did not conduct and so the N-Type bar acts as a resistor.
 But we will see that a small leakage current flows due to reverse bias junction.
-Now when we increase the emitter voltage step by step, the resistance between emitter and base 1 decrease and also the reverse current decreases, when the emitter voltage is increased to the level that it forward bias the junction and the emitter current start to flow.
-It is so because the holes of heavily doped P-Type of region are entered in the N-Type bar and recombine with the electrons of lightly doped N-Type bar.
-In this way the Uni Junction Transistor starts conducting.
+Now when we increase the emitter voltage step by step, the resistance between the emitter and base 1 decrease, and also the reverse current decreases, when the emitter voltage is increased to the level that it forward bias the junction and the emitter current start to flow.
+It is so because the holes of the heavily doped P-Type region are entered in the N-Type bar and recombined with the electrons of the lightly doped N-Type bar.
+In this way, the Uni Junction Transistor starts conducting.

 Applications of UJT